Awaish-prog/openFabricAiTest/testCases.md

 * The app detects the invalid prompt input.
 * An error message is displayed, indicating that the prompt is invalid.
 * The user is prompted to enter a valid prompt.

+### Test Case ID: TF006

+Test Case Name: Submitting Form Without Entering a Prompt

+Test Objective: Ensure that the ArtFabric app prompts the user to provide input when attempting to submit the form without entering a prompt.

+Preconditions:

+* The ArtFabric app is accessible.
+* The user is logged into the application.

+Test Steps:

+* Leave the prompt input field empty.
+* click run button.

+Expected Result:

+* The app detects the missing prompt.
+* An error message is displayed, prompting the user to enter a valid prompt.
+* The form submission is prevented until a valid prompt is provided.